September 09, 2020 4 min read

 Protein, protein, protein!
 Eggs are packed with it, and it's incredibly important for every dog.
 Protein helps with everything from your dog's immune system to her beautiful coat.

 Beyond that, eggs also have a number of essential amino acids and fatty acids.
 These help maintain healthy skin and also make sure that coat stays silky and lush.
 They also have a number of other key nutritional elements like vitamin A, vitamin B12, iron and riboflavin.
+These carry any number of benefits, from improving bone and joint health to providing the overall energy that dogs need to function.
+Iron is also critical for helping dogs' blood carry oxygen throughout her body.
+Suffice to say that eggs provide nutritional benefits that do all kinds of good things for dogs and their health.

-This question comes up commonly, and the answer is the same for dogs as it is for humans - feeding dogs eggs is likely safe, but there is some risk to it due to the possibility of food borne illness.
+This question comes up commonly, and the answer is the same for dogs as it is for humans - feeding dogs raw eggs is likely safe, but there is some risk to it due to the possibility of food borne illness.
 The main concern is that raw eggs may contain salmonella.
 Because there's really no upside to feeding your dog raw eggs (as compared to cooked), most veterinarians recommend cooking your eggs before feeding them to dogs.
 When cooking them, remember to do so without adding things like salt, oil or butter that will make them less healthy.
 Frying or scrambling eggs in a non-stick pan is great, as is boiling them.

 The other concern that some experts raise is that feeding dogs raw eggs can cause a biotin deficiency.
 Biotin is an important B vitamin, and egg whites contain avidin, which inhibits Biotin.
 That said, cooking the egg substantially reduces this risk.